 Cholera Vaccine

 The cholera vaccine used in the United States is an oral (swallowed) vaccine.
 Only one dose is needed.
-Booster doses are not recommended at this time.
+Booster doses are not recommended.

 Most travelers do not need cholera vaccine.
-If you are an adult 18 through 64 years old traveling to an area where people are getting infected with cholera, your health care provider might recommend the vaccine for you.
+Cholera vaccine is recommended for people 2 through 64 years of age who are traveling to an area where people are getting infected with cholera.

 Cholera vaccine is not 100% effective against cholera and does not protect from other foodborne or waterborne diseases.
 Cholera vaccine is not a substitute for being careful about what you eat or drink.